 Some people just rent a nice house with friends and organize their own parties.
 However, New Year’s Eve parties in Brazil are the best!
 Yes, they are expensive, we must say.
 But if you have some money to spare, they absolutely worth every penny.

-With an open bar and open food, these parties offer you an exclusive service, amazing live concerts, beautiful venues, and, sometimes, amazing views of the fireworks.
+With open bar and food, these parties offer you an exclusive service, amazing live concerts, beautiful venues, and, sometimes, amazing views of the fireworks.
 Just ask around, search the internet, and find the best party for you!

 Watch the sunrise